-Volume Two of Crispin Rendon’s latest project is out.
-It is about the Families of Galeana, Nuevo Leon.
-Bellow you will find a short description of this particular volume and also a copy of the email that I received, both by Crispin Rendon.
+Volume Two of Crispin Rendon’s latest project is out, titled Families of, Galeana, Nuevo Leon, Mexico Volume Two.
+Below you will find a short description of this particular volume and also a copy of the email that I received, both by Crispin Rendon.

 Description of Volume Two by Crispin Rendon:

 Volume two of this series contains marriage information from 500 marriage records found on film 728340 (matrimonios 1718-1836).
 These marriages occurred in the time span of February 1766 to May 1789.
 These marriages are found on images 214-279.
 Basic information from the marriage records is presented along with other information gathered in an attempt to present two generation descendant reports.
 Most of the non-marriage record information presented was gathered using the FamilySearch.org database index.